-Press the appropriate button to set or to change the appropriate function
+Press the appropriate button to set or to change the appropriate function.

-Operating Pressure Screen
+Operating Settings Screen

-The Operating Pressure Screen provides access to configure nitrogen generator to display pressure in "PSI" or "Bar", The screen allows for setting nitrogen generator cut-in (turn-on) and cut-out (turn-off) pressures, sprinkler system operating pressure, and low air alarm pressures.
-The Operating Pressure Screen continuously displays the nitrogen supply line pressure.
+The Operating Settings Screen provides access to configure nitrogen generator to display pressure in PSI or Bar.
+The screen allows for setting nitrogen generator cut-in (turn-on) and cut-out (turn-off) pressures, sprinkler system operating pressure, and low air alarm pressures.
+The Operating Settings Screen continuously displays the nitrogen supply line pressure.
+The Operating Settings Screen includes an Autodrain Settings button to access the Autodrain Settings sub-screen.